 Anaphylactic Reactions and Angioedema: Rare cases of anaphylaxis and angioedema have been reported in patients taking APTIOM.
 Anaphylaxis and angioedema associated with laryngeal edema can be fatal.
 If a patient develops any of these reactions, the drug should be discontinued.
 Patients with a prior anaphylactic‐type reaction after treatment with either oxcarbazepine or APTIOM should not be treated with APTIOM.

-Withdrawal of AEDs: As with all AEDs, APTIOM should be withdrawn gradually because of the risk of increased seizure frequency and status epilepticus.
+Withdrawal of AEDs: As with all AEDs, APTIOM should be withdrawn gradually because of the risk of increased seizure frequency and status epilepticus, but if withdrawal is needed because of a serious adverse event, rapid discontinuation can be considered.

 Drug Induced Liver Injury: Hepatic effects, ranging from mild to moderate elevations in transaminases (>3 times the upper limit of normal) to rare cases with concomitant elevations of total bilirubin (>2 times the upper limit of normal) have been reported with APTIOM use.
 Baseline evaluations of liver laboratory tests are recommended.
 APTIOM should be discontinued in patients with jaundice or other evidence of significant liver injury.